kan-bayashi/LibriTTSLabel/README.md

 ## Missing files

-Due to the alignment failures, some labels are missing (around 0.4 %).
+Due to the alignment failures, some labels are missing (1,255 files, around 0.4 %).

 Please check `missing_files.txt`